kmtheobald/limestone/This is a happy poem..md

+This is a happy poem.\
-Please feel that sensation now.
+Please feel that sensation now.\

----

-It is hard, indeed,
-To write about sex.
-At least,
-until you finish.